woodpecker-ci/woodpecker/README.md

 # Woodpecker

-An opinionated fork of the Drone CI system.
+A fork of the Drone CI system.

 - Based on the v0.8 code tree
 - Fully Apache 2.0, no tiers